thoth-station/adviser/docs/source/pipeline.rst

 :ref:`sieves <sieves>`, :ref:`steps <steps>`, :ref:`strides <strides>` and
 :ref:`wraps <wraps>`.

-Moreover, pipeline units of type :ref:`sieves <sieves>` and :ref:`steps
-<steps>` can be specific to a package.
-This was introduced as an optimization
-to group these pipeline units based on packages they operate on not to call them ineffectively on packages that are not relevant in the resolution process.
+Moreover, pipeline units can be specific to a package.
+This was introduced as an optimization to group these pipeline units based on packages they operate on not to call them ineffectively on packages that are not relevant in the resolution process.
 Note pipeline units can be called thousand times during the resolution process so this optimization matters a lot.

 See implementation of :class:`PipelineBuilderContext
 <thoth.adviser.pipeline_builder.PipelineBuilderContext>` for more info on